Sardhendu/Sardhendu.github.io/README.md

 #### [License Plate Extraction](https://github.com/Sardhendu/License-Plate-Detection):
-This project is aimed to detect and extract license plates of vehicles (4-wheelers) given an image.
+This project was aimed to detect and extract license plates of vehicles (4-wheelers) given an image.
 It takes a multi-step approach, 1) Using several Image processing techniques we extract all contours (Region of interests) from the image and 2) We classify each extracted regions as License Plates or Non-license Plates.

 ##### Skills developed: Python, Scikit-learn, OpenCV